 Ivanka Trump Didn't Get The U.N.
-Ambassador Job Because Of Nepotism, &, Wait, What?
+Ambassador Job For A Pretty Ironic Reason

 It's pretty obvious that Ivanka Trump is the president's favorite child.
 As he has ascended, so has she.
 Heck, she's even got a job in the White House (for which she seems to have no obvious qualifications beyond being his daughter).
 But Ivanka Trump didn't get the U.N. ambassador job — and it's apparently because of nepotism.
 But, like, the opposite way, which has me over here scratching my head.

 In an April 12 interview with The Atlantic, President Donald Trump had some kind words for his daughter.
 “She’s a natural diplomat,” he said after bragging about her work ethic and political accomplishments.
 “She would’ve been great at the United Nations, as an example.”